A short guide to successful brainstorming in the world of remote work

 Benefits of brainstorming sessions

 Creating mind maps can help with making the most of your team’s potential.
-According to this study, brainstorming sessions help to facilitate lateral thinking.
+According to this study, brainstorming sessions help to facilitate lateral thinking in winning teams' cultures.
 Creative discussions held by those teams identified four features of such meetings that help with solving problems and gathering useful ideas: